maniospas/smoll/docs/std.md

 ```rust
 cstr() -> (cstr)
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### cstr - extract the cstr from unsafe_temp string
-*Defined in: std/core/string.s line 174*
+*Defined in: std/core/string.s line 176*

 This function's return is meant to be passed to operating system calls, or to comptime returns with the pattern 'cstr unsafe_temp string_value'.